-2.9 Funding Information
+2.10 Funding Information

-Applicants may request any amount of funding up to a maximum of \$2 million in total funding over a maximum of 36 months for an initial expansion.
-For any subsequent expansion, applicants may request up to a maximum of \$2.5 million in total funding over a maximum of 5 years (60 months).
-A significant expansion in the geographic area and/or clinical services provided for the initial expansion, or number of clinical services delivered for any subsequent expansion, as described in section 2.3, is required.
-Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Applicants must ensure that there is access to treatment services for patients with precancers or cancers that are detected as a result of the program and must describe access to treatment services in their application.
+Applicants may request any amount of funding up to a maximum of \$1 million in total funding over a maximum of 36 months.
+Grant funds may be used to pay for clinical services, navigation services, project staff salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
+Applicants must ensure that there is access to treatment services for patients with precancer or cancers detected as a result of the program and must describe access to treatment.

-Requests for funds to support construction or renovation or requests to support lobbying will not be approved under this mechanism.
-Cost sharing for equipment purchases is encouraged.
+Requests for funds to support construction, renovation, or any other infrastructure needs or requests to support lobbying will not be approved under this mechanism.
 Grantees may request funds for travel for 2 project staff to attend CPRIT's conference.

 The budget should be proportional to the number of individuals receiving programs and services, and a significant proportion of funds is expected to be used for program delivery as opposed to program development.
-In addition, CPRIT funding should not be used to replace existing funding, supplant funds that would normally be expended by the applicant's organization, or make up for funding reductions from other sources.
+In addition, CPRIT seeks to fill gaps in funding rather than replace existing funding, supplant funds that would normally be expended by the applicant's organization, or make up for funding reductions from other sources.